ygauthie/cs171-project-armed-conflicts/Proposal/proposal.md

 ---------
 *From where and how are you collecting your data?
 If appropriate, provide a link to your data sources.*

 Will will primarily use the [Armed Conflict Dataset](http://www.pcr.uu.se/research/ucdp/datasets/ucdp_prio_armed_conflict_dataset/) compiled by the University of Uppsala Conflict Data Program (UCDP) and the International Peace Research Institute, Oslo (PRIO).
 We will also use the [Uppsala Conflict Database Categorical Variables] (http://www.pcr.uu.se/research/ucdp/datasets/uppsala_conflict_database_categorical_variables/) to make the primary data set richer.
-It includes, for instance, the number of casualties to the data.
+It includes, for instance, an estimate of the number of casualties for each conflict.
 In addition, we expect to use [topoJSON data from Mike Bostock](https://github.com/mbostock/topojson/tree/master/examples) to draw a world map.
 If time permits, we may use a data set on [Sexual Violence in Armed Conflict](http://www.sexualviolencedata.org/) to add more dimensions to our data.

 **Data Processing**